-Malay brides wear a crown on their wedding day, illustrating their importance in the sacred ceremnoy.
-Under it are two layers – a tudung, or a hijb, to cover her hair for modesty and a selendang, which is a decorative shawl that covers her headscarf.
+Malay brides wear a crown on their wedding day, illustrating their importance in the sacred ceremony.
+Under it are two layers – a tudung, or a hijab, to cover her hair for modesty and a selendang, which is a decorative shawl that covers her headscarf.
 In an equally dazzling display, a bold sarong compliments her long-sleeved blouse.

-There are several ethnic groups in Nigeria and each has their own special wedding day traditions, but one of the most recognizable belongs to the Yoruba, whose brides wear carefully woven cloth referred to as Aso Oke.
+There are several ethnic groups in Nigeria and each has its own special wedding day traditions, but one of the most recognizable belongs to the Yoruba, whose brides wear carefully woven cloth referred to as Aso Oke.
 The material is regarded highly and meant to demonstrate high-class taste.
-The bride’s attire often consists of five pieces, including a lacey, long sleeved blouse, waistwrap, shawl or sash, scarf and veil.
+The bride’s attire often consists of five pieces, including a lacy, long-sleeved blouse, waistwrap, shawl or sash, scarf and veil.

-Located in the southern Phillipines, Yakan women wear wedding dresses with heavy but vibrant fabrics.
+Located in the southern Philippines, Yakan women wear wedding dresses with heavy but vibrant fabrics.
 Geometric shapes are weaved into her dress, bottoms and matching headscarf.
-A bamboo and flour mixture is used to draw diamonds and circles on the couples’ faces as a tribal form of make-up.
+A bamboo and flour mixture is used to draw diamonds and circles on the couple's faces.